 Let’s be out with it immediately: creating a comic book or graphic novel script is not the same as writing a novel.
 The process, the mental state you bring to creating the story, is different.
-Creating a comic or a graphic novel is a harmony of writing and art that demands a ton of work.
+Designing a comic or a graphic novel is a harmony of writing and art that demands a ton of work.

 How do you Create a comic?

 In the beginning, it is a lot like writing a novel or short story.
 You start with your idea.
 The message you want to share or the characters you feel compelled to realize.

-How you plan your story is up to you, but my personal method is to do a brief (relatively brief anyway) overview of the entire story.
+How you plan your story is up to you, but I strongly recommend you do a brief (relatively brief anyway) overview of the entire story.
 Almost like a miniature short story version of your overall story.
 Write a statement or two with some backstory.
-Then I bullet out or write in full sentences the major points of the story.
+Then bullet out or write in full sentences the major points of the story.

 Once you have that outline established you can start writing the actual script for you comic.

 I say script here and not manuscript because you’ll want to think of your story more along the lines of a play or movie script than a full novel.
 Just grab your favorite graphic novel and read a few pages.
-The vast majority of the words are dialog.
+The vast majority of the words are dialogue.

 That’s not a rule set in stone by any means.
 Just look at this panel from Frank Miller’s famous graphic novel 300:

-A full spread with no dialog and a lot of narration.
+A full spread with no dialogue and all narration.
 But there’s a lesson here too.
 Consider Rachel Gluckstern’s comment on using captions in her article from Reedsy:

 Essentially, the more you rely on captions, the more you’re telling, not showing.